-There are four clues police look for when administering the HGN test.
+There are six (6) clues police look for when administering the HGN test.
 They are:

-- Lack of Smooth Pursuit - Distinct & Sustained Nystagmus at Maximum Deviation - Onset of Nystagmus prior to a 45 degree angle.
+- Lack of Smooth Pursuit (each eye) - Distinct & Sustained Nystagmus at Maximum Deviation (each eye) - Onset of Nystagmus prior to a 45 degree angle (each eye)

-lcohol is not the only drug that causes HGN.
+Alcohol is not the only drug that causes HGN.
 However, 4 or more clues (1 clue per eye per test) is indicative of alcohol impairment.
 Officers will also administer a Vertical Gaze Nystagmus (VGN) test.
 The presence of VGN is indicative of high doses or drugs or alcohol.